yzhedwin/ailex-web_jekyll/README.md

 There is no menu for the game, so to quit the game you will need to hold ALT-TAB to close the windows manually.
 The map is based on a map (link below).

 To get the game, download the file from: https://yzhedwin.github.io/ailex-web/downloads/.
 Then Extract the folder to a desired directory and double click the "MRT icon" to play the game.
 You may need to create an exception to the extracted directory on your anti-virus to run the game.
+This game only works on a Windows 64-bit (x64) machine.

 ## Traffic Mechanics.
 The cars in the game follows a set path (spline) and continue round the set path.
 The cars will turn off their throttle if they see a player in the way of it (pawn detection) or when the traffic light turns red.